skmin-lab/unixmd/docs/source/objects/qm/prog_gaussian09.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Gaussian 09 :cite:`Frisch2009` has been a standard program for electronic structure calculations of molecules.

-The only BOMD using the DFT option is available with Gaussian 09 in the current version of UNI-xMD, because it doesn't explicitly provide with nonadiabatic coupling vectors.
+- The TDDFT implementation of Gaussian 09 supports only analytical gradients, not nonadiabatic couplings.

-- (TD)DFT is used to provide with a potential energy and its gradient for a certain adiabatic state.
+  Instead, nonadiabatic coupling matrix elements (NACME) is calculated by using our wavefunction overlap :cite:`Ryabinkin2015` routines.
+Thus, it can be used for adiabatic dynamics and surface hopping dynamics.

 +---------+------+----+----+-----+
 |         | BOMD | SH | Eh | nac |